Frequently Asked Questions

 What’s the difference between sex and gender?

-Typically, people use “sex” to refer to a person's assigned sex at birth based upon physical anatomy and chromosomes.
+Typically, people use “sex” to refer to a person’s assigned sex at birth based upon physical anatomy and chromosomes.
 “Gender” is typically used to refer to roles, appearance, interests, and one’s psychological sense of themselves as a gendered being.
-Historically, a distinction has been made between sex and gender centered on the ways in which gender is socially constructed around a designation that has been presumed to be ‘objective’ and not socially constructed.
-When you look closer at the realities that assigned sex at birth (i.e., sex) is socially constructed based on what is considered to be ‘normative’ anatomical and chromosomal characteristics (consider the frequency of intersex conditions; estimated at 1 in 2000), some are now calling into question this rigid distinction between ‘sex’ and ‘gender’.
+Contemporary perspectives are now examining the distinctions between ‘sex’ and ‘gender’.

 “Gender identity” is the gender an individual identifies as psychologically, regardless of the sex/gender they were assigned at birth.
 “Gender expression” is how someone expresses their gender through appearance, behavior, or mannerisms.
 A person’s gender expression may or may not be analogous to their gender identity, and a person’s biological sex may or may not be analogous to their gender identity or gender expression.